Romans 10:1-15: Good News for All

 The Israelites Paul knew wanted to be righteous before God with their own works (by keeping the law).

-“For with Christ the end has been reached that the law is about: everyone who believes in him is declared righteous.
-The way to righteousness is the same for Jew and Gentile” (Romans 10,4 New Geneva translation).
-You cannot reach God's righteousness by improving yourself.
-God gives you justice.
+"For with Christ the goal of the law is achieved: that everyone who believes in him is declared righteous.
+The way to righteousness is the same for Jews and Gentiles."
+(Röm 10,4)You cannot attain God's righteousness by improving yourself.
+God bestows righteousness upon you.

 We all lived under laws at times.
 When I was a boy, I lived under the laws of my mother.
 One of her rules was, after playing in the yard, taking off my shoes before I entered the apartment.
 I had to clean heavily soiled shoes with water on the porch.